dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

    * [Topology without Tears](topologywithouttears.net/) by [Sidney A. Morris](https://sidneymorris.net).
 An introduction to point set topology.

+### Homotopy Type Theory ###

+   * [Homotopy Type Theory: Univalent Foundations of Mathematics](https://homotopytypetheory.org/book/) by The Univalent Foundations Program (Institute for Advanced Study).
+Intended as a first systematic exposition of the basics of univalent foundations, and a collection of examples of this new style of reasoning.
+Open-source project hosted on GitHub, low-cost paperback available.

+### Differential Geometry ###

+   * [Differential Geometry and Its Applications](https://bookstore.ams.org/clrm-59) by [John Oprea](https://academic.csuohio.edu/oprea_j/) (Cleveland State University).
+This book studies the differential geometry of surfaces with the goal of helping students make the transition from the compartmentalized courses in a standard university curriculum to a type of mathematics that is a unified whole.
+Book is published by MAA Press, but PDF is available for free.

 ### Statistics ###

   * [OpenIntro Stats](https://www.openintro.org/book/os/).
 Offers a traditional introduction to statistics at the college level.
 There is a suggested minimum price, but you choose to bypass this and obtain book for free.
+  * [An Introduction to Statistical Learning](https://www.statlearning.com) by Gareth James (University of Southern California), Daniela Witten (University of Washington), Trevor Hastie (Stanford University), and  Rob Tibshirani (Stanford University).
+Provides a broad and less technical treatment of key topics in statistical learning.
+Each chapter includes an R lab.
+This book is appropriate for anyone who wishes to use contemporary tools for data analysis.
+Book is published by Springer, but PDF is available for free.
   * [Introduction to Modern Statistics](https://openintro-ims.netlify.app) by Mine Çetinkaya-Rundel and Johanna Hardin.
 Book puts a heavy emphasis on exploratory data analysis (specifically exploring multivariate relationships using visualization, summarization, and descriptive models) and provides a thorough discussion of simulation-based inference using randomization and bootstrapping, followed by a presentation of the related Central Limit Theorem based approaches.
 There is a suggested minimum price, but you choose to bypass this and obtain book for free.
   * [Team Based Statistics](https://tienchih.github.io/tbil-stats/frontmatter-1.html) by [Tien Chih](https://tienchih.github.io) (Oxford College of Emory University).
 Activities and exercises for easily implementing Team-Based Learning in an introductory statistics classroom.
   * [Bayes Rules!
 An Introduction to Applied Bayesian Modeling](https://www.bayesrulesbook.com) by Alicia A. Johnson, Miles Q. Ott, Mine Dogucu.
 The primary goal of the book is to make modern Bayesian thinking, modeling, and computing accessible to a broader audience.